 As per its dividend policy, the Guarantor intends to declare a dividend of €1.17 per share for the full fiscal year 2024.
 The Board of Directors of the Guarantor also decided that it will offer shareholders the option of getting cash or shares ("scrip dividend").
-Approximately 80% of shareholders confirmed their intention to opt for shares in lieu of a cash dividend in respect of the dividend payment of September 2024.
+Approximately 80% of shareholders opted for shares in lieu of a cash dividend in respect of the dividend payment of September 2024.